sinam7/sinam7/README.md

 # Hi there! 👋

-I'm **Seongwon Jeong**, a passionate Backend Developer with expertise in Spring Boot and experience in React.js.
+I'm **Seongwon Jeong**, a passionate Backend Developer with wanna-be expertised in Spring Boot and experience in React.js.

 I want to build scalable backend systems, and I also have experience creating small full-stack applications using React.